thesofproject/sof-docs/developer_guides/debugability/logger/index.rst

 - ``d`` / ``debug``
 - ``v`` / ``verbose``

-After **=** character, there is a list of component, separated with comma.
-Each components starts with *name* followed by optional part with *instance* description.
+After the **=** character, all components are listed in a comma-separated format.
+Each component begins with *name* followed by an optional *instance* description.

-List of possible components names comes from UUID declaration, see :ref:`uuid-api` for more detailed information.
+The list of possible component names comes from the UUID declaration.
-Try use ``-d`` flag in logger to list component names from `ldc` file content.
+Refer to the :ref:`uuid-api` for more detailed information.
+Use the ``-d`` flag in the logger to list component names from the ``ldc`` file content.

 Example output:

    .. code-block:: bash